How to contribute to the frontend part of the application¶

 To rebuild the frontend translations you need to run:

-rm -rf var/cache/* rm -rf web/js/translation/your_updated_locale.js bin/console --env=prod oro:translation:dump your_updated_locale
+rm -rf var/cache/* rm -rf public/js/translation/your_updated_locale.js bin/console oro:translation:dump your_updated_locale

 What to do if I updated a .less/.css file?¶